Research for Development

 Transformative Agriculture and Enterprise Development Program

 The Transformative Agriculture and Enterprise Development Program (TADEP) is a multidisciplinary research program that aims to improve the livelihoods of rural men and women in Papua New Guinea, the program is co-funded by the Department of Foreign Affairs and Trade (DFAT) and the Australian Centre for Agricultural Research (ACIAR).
+In 2018 I worked with TADEP and visited their five projects in Papua New Guinea.

 High Value Beef Project